HUe1998/google_homepage/README.md

 * I've gained experience in using "flexbox".
 * I used "grid" to design element "apps" of this project.
 * I used z-level to hide box-shadows of text-field and place search and voice icons over them.
+* Learned how to add favicon(icon that appears in tab of browser).
 ### Project Website
 https://hue1998.github.io/google_homepage/